plausible/docs/docs/custom-event-goals.md

 :::

 :::note
 If you are using a website builder (e.g. Webflow, Shopify, Wix, etc.) you might not be able to add double quotes to the `data-analytics` tag value.
-Read below how to use custom events in this scenario.
+[Click here to read](#code-example-for-tracking-form-button-submit-events) how to use custom events in this scenario.
 :::

 ### 2. Add the JavaScript that will be sending the link click events to Plausible